junkataoka/AVATAR/README.md

 # AVATAR2022
 Code release for AdVersarial self-superVised domain Adaptation network for TArget domain (AVATAR)

+> **Abstract:**
-> **Abstract:** *We propose an unsupervised domain adaption (UDA) method to predict unlabeled data on the target domain, given labeled data from the source domain.
-Mainstream UDA models aim to learn domain-invariant features from the two domains or improve target discrimination based on labeled source domain data.
-However, such methods risk misclassifying the target domain when a discrepancy between the source and target domain is large.
-To tackle this problem, we propose an Adversarial self-superVised domain Adaptation network for TARget domain (AVATAR) algorithm, which outperforms state-of-the-art UDA models by reducing the domain discrepancy while enhancing the discrimination by a domain adversarial learning, deep clustering, and confidence-based pseudo-labeling strategy.
-Our proposed model significantly outperforms the state-of-the-art methods in two UDA benchmarks, and extensive ablation studies show the effectiveness of the proposed approach.*
+*This paper presents an unsupervised domain adaptation (UDA) method for predicting unlabeled target domain data, specific to complex UDA tasks where the domain gap is significant.
+Mainstream UDA models aim to learn from both domains and improve target discrimination by utilizing labeled source domain data.
+However, the performance boost may be limited when the discrepancy between the source and target domains is large, or the target domain contains outliers.
+To explicitly address this issue, we propose the Adversarial self-superVised domain Adaptation network for the TARget domain (AVATAR) algorithm.
+It outperforms state-of-the-art UDA models by concurrently reducing domain discrepancy while enhancing discrimination through domain adversarial learning, self-supervised learning, and sample selection strategy for the target domain, all guided by deep clustering.
+Our proposed model significantly outperforms state-of-the-art methods on three UDA benchmarks, and extensive ablation studies and experiments demonstrate the effectiveness of our approach.*

 # Table of Contents
   - [Architecture](#Architecture)